RIPAGlobal/scimitar/README.md

 ### Specification versus implementation

-* The `name` complex type of a User has `givenName` and `familyName` fields which [the RFC 7643 core schema](https://tools.ietf.org/html/rfc7643#section-8.7.1) describes as optional.
+* The `name` complex type of a User has `givenName` and `familyName` fields which [the RFC 7643 core schema](https://www.rfc-editor.org/rfc/rfc7643#section-8.7.1) describes as optional.
 Scimitar marks these as required, in the belief that most user synchronisation scenarios between clients and a Scimitar-based provider would require at least those names for basic user management on the provider side, in conjunction with the in-spec-required `userName` field.
 That's only if the whole `name` type is given at all - at the top level, this itself remains optional per spec, but if you're going to bother specifying names at all, Scimitar wants at least those two pieces of data.

 * Several complex types for User contain the same set of `value`, `display`, `type` and `primary` fields, all used in synonymous ways.

-  - The `value` field - which is e.g. an e-mail address or phone number - is described as optional by [the RFC 7643 core schema](https://tools.ietf.org/html/rfc7643#section-8.7.1), also using "SHOULD" rather than "MUST" in field descriptions elsewhere.
+  - The `value` field - which is e.g. an e-mail address or phone number - is described as optional by [the RFC 7643 core schema](https://www.rfc-editor.org/rfc/rfc7643#section-8.7.1), also using "SHOULD" rather than "MUST" in field descriptions elsewhere.
 Scimitar marks this as required by default, since there's not much point being sent (say) an e-mail section which has entries that don't provide the e-mail address.
 Some services might send `null` values here regardless so, if you need to be able to accept such data, you can set [engine configuration option `optional_value_fields_required`](https://github.com/RIPAGlobal/scimitar/blob/main/config/initializers/scimitar.rb) to `false`.

   - The schema _descriptions_ for `display` declare that the field is something optionally sent by the service provider and state clearly that it is read-only - yet the formal schema declares it `readWrite`.
 Scimitar marks it as read-only.

-* The `displayName` of a Group is described in [RFC 7643 section 4.2](https://tools.ietf.org/html/rfc7643#section-4.2) and in the free-text schema `description` field as required, but the schema nonetheless states `"required" : false` in the formal definition.
+* The `displayName` of a Group is described in [RFC 7643 section 4.2](https://www.rfc-editor.org/rfc/rfc7643#section-4.2) and in the free-text schema `description` field as required, but the schema nonetheless states `"required" : false` in the formal definition.
 We consider this to be an error and mark the property as `"required" : true`.

-* In the `members` section of a [`Group` in the RFC 7643 core schema](https://tools.ietf.org/html/rfc7643#page-69), any member's `value` is noted as _not_ required but [the RFC also says](https://tools.ietf.org/html/rfc7643#section-4.2) "Service providers MAY require clients to provide a non-empty value by setting the "required" attribute characteristic of a sub-attribute of the "members" attribute in the "Group" resource schema".
+* In the `members` section of a [`Group` in the RFC 7643 core schema](https://www.rfc-editor.org/rfc/rfc7643#page-69), any member's `value` is noted as _not_ required but [the RFC also says](https://www.rfc-editor.org/rfc/rfc7643#section-4.2) "Service providers MAY require clients to provide a non-empty value by setting the "required" attribute characteristic of a sub-attribute of the "members" attribute in the "Group" resource schema".
 Scimitar does this.
 The `value` field would contain the `id` of a SCIM resource, which is the primary key on "our side" as a service provider.
 Just as we must store `externalId` values to maintain a mapping on "our side", we in turn _do_ require clients to provide our ID in group member lists via the `value` field.

 * While the gem attempts to support difficult/complex filter strings via incorporating code and ideas in [SCIM Query Filter Parser](https://github.com/ingydotnet/scim-query-filter-parser-rb), it is possible that ActiveRecord / Rails precedence on some query operations in complex cases might not exactly match the SCIM specification.
 Please do submit a bug report if you encounter this.
 You may also wish to view [`query_parser_spec.rb`](https://github.com/RIPAGlobal/scimitar/blob/main/spec/models/scimitar/lists/query_parser_spec.rb) to get an idea of the tested examples - more interesting test cases are in the "`context 'with complex cases' do`" section.

-* Group resource examples show the `members` array including field `display`, but this is not in the [formal schema](https://tools.ietf.org/html/rfc7643#page-69); Scimitar includes it in the Group definition.
+* Group resource examples show the `members` array including field `display`, but this is not in the [formal schema](https://www.rfc-editor.org/rfc/rfc7643#page-69); Scimitar includes it in the Group definition.

 * `POST` actions with only a subset of attributes specified treat missing attributes "to be cleared" for anything that's mapped for the target model.
 If you have defaults established at instantiation rather than (say) before-validation, you'll need to override `Scimitar::ActiveRecordBackedResourcesController#create` (if using that controller as a base class) as normally the controller just instantiates a model, applies _all_ attributes (with any mapped attribute values without an inbound value set to `nil`), then saves the record.
 This might cause default values to be overwritten.
 For consistency, `PUT` operations apply the same behaviour.
 The decision on this optional specification aspect is in part constrained by the difficulties of implementing `PATCH`.

+* [RFC 7644 indicates](https://www.rfc-editor.org/rfc/rfc7644#page-35) that a resource might only return its core schema in the `schemas` attribute if it was created without any extension fields used.
+Only if e.g. a subsequent `PATCH` operation added data provided by extension schema, would that extension also appear in `schemas`.
+This behaviour is extremely difficult to implement and Scimitar does not try - it will always return a resource's core schema and any/all defined extension schemas in the `schemas` array at all times.

 If you believe choices made in this section may be incorrect, please [create a GitHub issue](https://github.com/RIPAGlobal/scimitar/issues/new) describing the problem.